 You Have to Change Your Lifestyle

 To get out of debt, you have to make some major changes to your financial lifestyle.
 When you went into debt, you were likely spending more money than you were bringing in, relying on credit cards and loans to buy things you couldn't afford.

-You have undoubtedly gotten used to the lifestyle you lead, but you must change your habits if you want to pay off debt.
-For example, if you have been accustomed to eating out several times a week or month, you’ll have to cut way back, and it's even better if you stop completely.
+You have undoubtedly gotten used to the lifestyle you lead, but you must change your habits to focus on the essentials you have to pay for if you want to pay off debt.
+For example, if you have been accustomed to eating out several times a week or month, you’ll have to cut back, and it's even better if you stop completely.
+By prioritizing your wants versus your needs, like eating out compared to paying your water bill, you'll be able to get back on track with your finances.
 It isn't easy to make the lifestyle changes that are necessary to get out of debt, but you can adjust to life without the things you can’t afford.

 You’ll Have to Sacrifice for Now

 Paying off debt requires constant sacrifice.
 It’s hard to do since we’re continually flooded with advertisements for goods and services we don’t need.
 As long as you’re paying off debt, you have to say “no” to things—vacation, electronics, and jewelry—that will hinder your debt repayment progress.

 Even when you're done repaying your debt, you'll need to keep up the habit of resisting temptation, lest you fall back into debt.

 High Finance Charges Take Much of Your Payment

-The higher your interest rates, the longer it will take you to pay off your debt because much of your monthly payment goes toward paying expensive finance charges.
+The higher your interest rates, the longer it will take you to pay off your debt because the majority of your monthly payment goes toward paying expensive finance charges.
 You’ll have to increase your monthly payment or talk your creditor into lowering your interest rate if you want to make real progress paying off that credit card balance or loan.